the-butcher/PENPLOTTER.01/pp_oldmap/NOTES.md

+OK symbol filter for line labels
+-- re-implement fill polygons (maybe just use some union geometry and remove code) OK allow switching of display to pure map svg display PL add some logic (bridges?) to know if a road is passing over i.e. a highway

 OK sharper edges around buildings
 OK first insets with a thinner pen
 OK wider buffer steps (2 meters and the 0.5 pen roughen the paper)